glasswalk3r/cpan-openbsd-smoker/README.md

 #### Does this works with any "basic" OpenBSD VM?

-No. The VM specified in the `Vagrantfile` contains customizations as documented in [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).
+No. The VM specified in the `Vagrantfile` contains customizations.
 Besides, this box already has required software installed, which reduces the provisioning time substantially.

 #### I'm a CPAN developer, can I use it for testing my own modules?